SeanTAllen/pat-helland-and-me/README.md

 # Pat Helland and Me

-As given at VelocityConf in San Jose 2018.

 ## Title

 Pat Helland and Me: How to build stateful distributed applications that can scale almost infinitely